dev-sandesh/Bus-Ticket-Reservation-System/README.md

 Online Bus Reservation System explains about concept of developing a web based bus ticket buying system.
-This project is implemented in HTML/CSS in frontend, while PHP and JavaScript in Backend.
+This project is implemented in HTML,CSS and JavaScript in frontend, while PHP in Backend.

 It manages the details of ticket booked, bus details and timings and so on.
 Buses contains all necessary details with bus no, Destination and Boarding city,